MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/convert-force-function.md

 ---
 # convert_force

-Convert force values from one unit to another.
+Convert a force value from one unit to another.

 ## Syntax